florimondmanca/asgi-sitemaps/README.md

 ## Features

-- Support for crawling a live web server.
+- Support for crawling any live web server.
 - Support for crawling an ASGI app directly (i.e. without having to spin up a server).
 - `--check` mode.
 - Invoke from the command line, or use the programmatic async API (supports asyncio and trio).